StevenBromley/fluorescence_model/README.md

 # fluorescence_model

-The newest version of the model code is contained in "fluor_v7.py" Several problems in previous versions were located and corrected:
+The newest version of the model code is contained in "fluor_v8.py" Several problems in previous versions were located and corrected:

+- (New in v8): Fixed an issue with distance scaling, and corrected expression for stimulated emission coefficient.

 -A single solar spectrum is now provided to give the user the 'best of both worlds'; it now uses measured solar spectra, and computed high-resolution spectra elsewhere